mvtab/aurx/README.md

 The Archlinux User Repository eXplorer.
 usage: aurx [OPERATION] [OPTION..]
 [PACKAGE..]

-Every optioin can be set through environment variables but the explicit option has the highest priority.
+Every option can be set through environment variables but the explicit option has the highest priority.

 Operations:
   install                   Clone packages and install them with makepkg.